List of scams: Fake support call

 Unsuspecting computer owners and users are targeted by people claiming to be from Windows, i.e., Microsoft or from their internet provider and then telling them that their computer/machine is creating errors and they need to correct the faults on their computers.
 Scammers persuade people to go to one site or another to see these so-called errors.
 They are then required to give their credit card details in order to purchase some form of support, after which they are asked to allow remote connection to the "error-laden" computer so that the problem(s) may be fixed.
 At this point the victim's computer is infected with malware, spyware, or remote connection software.

-Call Forwarding Scam
+Call forwarding scam

-Call Forwarding Scam involves a fraudster tricking the victim into dialing a specific phone number, which then reroutes all incoming calls and text messages victim receives to the scammer's device.
-Scammers in-turn intercepts bank messages and OTPs, while the victim remains unaware.
+Call forwarding scam involves a fraudster tricking the victim into dialing a specific phone number, which then reroutes all incoming calls and text messages the victim receives to the scammer's device.
+The scammer in turn intercepts bank messages and one-time passwords, while the victim remains unaware.